-C. Requests that are denied are subject to judicial review and the burden of proof is on the department to show that the records requested are exempt or prohibited in whole or part by statute (RCW 42.56.550).
+- C. Requests that are denied are subject to judicial review and the burden of proof is on the department to show that the records requested are exempt or prohibited in whole or part by statute (RCW 42.56.550). - D. Criminal Investigations: A criminal investigation is generally releasable when the investigating officer has referred the matter to the prosecutor for charging or has otherwise concluded the investigation.
+Once releasable, SPD personnel must review and apply appropriate redactions to reflect relevant exemptions under state law.